 Williamson Chong is the Toronto architecture and design office of Donald Chong, Betsy Williamson, and Shane Williamson, experienced architects and academics committed to using both built and unbuilt work as vehicles to explore diverse agendas associated with research and practice.
-Their design approach privileges specificities of context, materials research, economies of construction, building performance, and client-based collaboration.
+Their design approach privileges specificities of context, materials research, building performance, and client-based collaboration.
 Williamson Chong’s work ranges from furniture and installations to master plans and buildings, with a particular emphasis upon employing advanced digital tools as a means to engage architectural craft as expressed through the synthesis of emerging technologies with traditional methods of construction.

 One of the recurring themes within Williamson Chong’s body of work is the notion of “Incremental Urbanism” which recognizes the possibilities of intensification latent in the morphology of urban fabric.
 The Galley House, for example, is situated on a long, narrow ‘leftover’ lot – 12’ wide.
 It occupies a once-neglected site – the basic lot configuration having not matched a desirable parcel in the mind of the market.
 Considered a prototype for future development, Galley House shows how a new, slender detached housing type in Toronto can be viable in terms of square footage while not shortchanging itself on natural light and programmatic amenity.